Design for EMQX Clustering

 In our benchmark, we tested 50 million publishers plus 50 million wildcard subscribers in a 23-node cluster.
 You can read our blog post to find more details.

 Why wildcards?
-Because wildcards subscriptions are the gold standard when benchmarking MQTT broker cluster scalability.
-It challenges the underlying data structures and algorithms to the limit.
+Because wildcard subscriptions are the gold standard when benchmarking MQTT broker cluster scalability.
+They challenge the underlying data structures and algorithms to the limit.

 Automatic Failover